evakathie/ux-portfolio/projects/planeatary.md

 ---

 <ProjectHeader :currentPage="this">
 <p>Planeatary is a mobile app designed to support users to follow a healthy and environmentally friendly diet in their everyday life.
 The app implements the Planetary Health Diet, which is based on the findings of "The EAT-Lancet Commission on Food, Planet, Health".
-I created it in collaboration with <a href="">Designer and Developer Torben Ratzlaff</a>.</p>
+I created it in collaboration with <a href="https://www.torben-ratzlaff.de/" target="blank">Designer and Developer Torben Ratzlaff</a>.</p>
 <p><strong>Goal</strong>: Making the scientific findings accessible for everyday use across country boarders and cultural differences.</p>
 </ProjectHeader>